Aha43/Hit/README.md

 ### Example of testing CRUD operations using HIT

 HIT tests are defined by `UseAs` attributes that decorates the classes that implements the tests logic.
-Here is a test implementation that test creating an item given a repository for items:
+Here is a test implementation that test creating an item given a repository of items:
 ```csharp
 [UseAs(test: "CreateItem")]
 public class CreateItemTestImpl : TestImplBase<ItemCrudWorld>